Reducing Reliance on Paper Towels and Best Plastic-Free Options

 Disclaimer: I was not paid to review this product, nor does this post contain any affiliate links.

-I first heard about these when the company, Osom Brand, launched its Kickstarter in January 2017.
-In late 2018, I discovered that not only had they successfully Kickstarted, they also developed an online store.
-I am reviewing these since I received a pair at Christmas.
-Aren’t they cute?
+I first heard about these when Osom Brand launched its Kickstarter in January 2017.
+By late 2018, they had an online store.
+I asked for these as a Christmas gift, and I was thrilled to receive them!

-Overall, I am very pleased with these and I plan to order more in the near future.
+Overall, I am very pleased with these and I plan to order more.
 I’ll review the different aspects of these socks in a moment.
-But first, check out this video about the founder and the company’s process:
+But first, check out this video about the founder and company’s process:

 Comfort